 While they do have a higher price tag, they are high quality and made to be passed down from kid to kid.
 They pair very well with the Snow Pile Jacket.

 Reima Ski Pants are 100% waterproof, reinforced and hold up to lots of hard play.
-I love these new ones this year that have a slightly slimmer design and a fleece top for comfort and warmth.
+We love that they have a slightly slimmer design and a fleece top for comfort and warmth.

 Available for kids sizes 4-16, we love these bibs and find them of incredible high quality for the price.
-You can see our full review of them here.
+Looking for more info?
+Check out our full post on Akova gear!

 Town Hall Mountain Town Winter Pants

-Town Hall is new to town and their gear is fantastic.
+Town Hall is newer to town and their gear is fantastic.
 These are our favorite non-bib pants.
 They are warm, lightweight and breathable, and extra durable.
 We highly recommend!

 Burton Toddler One Piece Suit

-In my opinion, this is Burton’s very best product.
-They are easy to put on and take off, and they are warm and breathable.
-The suit comes in a Gore-Tex version at a higher price-point, but I have never wished I had the Gore-Tex version.
+In our opinion, this is Burton’s very best product.
+It’s easy to put on and take off, and is warm and breathable.
+The suit comes in a Gore-Tex version at a higher price-point, but we have never wished we had the Gore-Tex version.

 These suits are warm without being overly bulky, and very waterproof.
 They feature a durable reinforced butt and knees (which is particularly great for snowboarders).